 In late 2003, early 2004, I started a football club (Middleton Park FC) for the kids on the local estates and I have continued to do this ever since.
 I have decided to stand as a councillor because I have first-hand experience of how many of the local decisions are made; I feel that the interests of the community are not always at the heart of these decisions.

-Since standing in the 2016 local elections i have realised that my voice isn't the only one not getting listened to and that many issues go unanswered or simply ignored.
+Since standing in the 2016 local elections i have realised that my voice isn't the only one not being listened to and that many issues go unanswered or are simply ignored.
 I struggled as independent to get myself noticed and soon realised i needed to join a party to have any chance of success against Labour, so i have joined a Party called the Social Democratic Party (SDP) and from there I went on to double my vote share.

 Labour has run Middleton as far as records go back, is it time for something new?
 In May i will be again standing to be counted.
 Growing up in Thorpe Square, Middleton in the 80's/90's i have heard people complaining about the same things that people still complain about today, so ask yourself, is a Labour Council really changing things for the better in Middleton & Belle Isle?
 Do we need three Councillors working hard for us instead of just the one we have now?